Rehab Centers Clayton, NM

 Valle Del Sol Of New Mexico Clayton

-Valle Del Sol Of New Mexico Clayton is a residential treatment center in Clayton, New Mexico that is situated in the 88415 zip code.
-Valle Del Sol Of New Mexico Clayton offers inpatient dual diagnosis treatment and residential treatment for substance use.
-It offers matrix model, DBT and substance use counseling approach.
+Valle Del Sol Of New Mexico Clayton is a residential rehab center in Clayton, New Mexico that is situated in the 88415 zip code.
+Valle Del Sol Of New Mexico Clayton provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+It provides community reinforcement, relapse prevention treatment and anger management.

 Address: 834 Main Street, Clayton, NM 88415 in Union County